Equivariant Hodge theory and noncommutative geometry

+\begin{thmx}[See \autoref{thm:Hodge_main}] For any smooth $M$-quasiprojective scheme admitting a complete KN stratification, the noncommutative Hodge-de Rham sequence for $K_M^n(X^{an}) \otimes \bC$ degenerates on the first page, equipping $K_M^n(X^{an})$ with a pure $\Rep(M)$-linear Hodge structure of weight $n$, functorial in $X$.
+There is a canonical isomorphism

-\end{customthm} In this theorem, $I_\X^{der}$ denotes the derived inertia stack, sometimes referred to as the ``derived loop stack.''
+\end{thmx} In this theorem, $I_\X^{der}$ denotes the derived inertia stack, sometimes referred to as the ``derived loop stack.''
 As we will see in \autoref{lem:derivedint} below, we can express this more concretely as

 where $G$ acts on $G \times X \times X$ by $g \cdot (h,x,y) = (g h g^{-1},gx,gy)$ and the two $G$-equivariant closed subschemes of $G \times X \times X$ are defined as $\Gamma = \{(g,x,gx)\}$ and $\bar{\Delta} = \{(g,x,x)\}$ respectively.